threefoldtech/info_grid/src/documentation/farmers/farming_optimization/cloud_provider_farming.md

 Boot0001* UEFI: PXE IP4 Intel(R) Ethernet Connection (H) I219-LM
 ```

-Currently, it is only possible to deploy on a UEFI server.
-Make sure you have a UEFI server to continue.
+Currently, it is only possible to deploy on a UEFI boot mode server.
+Since each auction server comes in BIOS boot mode, you have to ask the Hetzner support to change it to UEFI boot mode.

 - UEFI boot mode script installation, always use the first disk (mostly `nvme0n1`) and make sure the second is wiped.
 Note that here we use the farm ID `3997` as an example.
 ```sh